 The restaurant at the North Vancouver location has two levels and a large patio with year-round seating.
 Even though it was January when we went, the patio was warm and dry because of the fire pits and retractable roof.
 The restaurant also has an open kitchen so guests can see what the chefs are preparing.
 There are also spectacular views of downtown Vancouver and the Vancouver Harbour.

 Menu options at JOEY’s restaurants are slightly different depending on which location you visit.
 Most items, however, remain the same regardless of where you go.

 The restaurant offers classic chain dining staple dishes including hot wings, burgers, pasta, chicken and steak.
-We’ve had their Hand Pressed Burger as well as the California Chicken Burger.
+We’ve had the Hand Pressed Burger as well as the California Chicken Burger.
 Both were very tasty.
-We’ve also attended a private tourism-related event and tried a variety of their catered appetizers (all of which were delicious).
+We’ve also attended a private tourism-related event and tried a variety of the catered appetizers (all of which were delicious).